This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 4. Blackberries

 Blackberries are known as one of the top antioxidant foods, and they are rich in important nutrients, including vitamin C, vitamin K and manganese.
-Of the many health benefits of blackberries are their ability to boost immunity and protect the body from chronic inflammation.
+Among the many health benefits of blackberries are their ability to boost immunity and protect the body from chronic inflammation.

 5. Mango